Henry-smart/alx-system_engineering-devops/0x19-postmortem/README.md

 The issue dectected was dependancy alert because the repository I forked was fulled with the outage version of software.
 This incident is still present because I don't want to fix since it doesn't matter and I there is no need to debug, the software version has already expired and no longer in use.</p>

 <li><h2>Root Cause</h2></li>
-<p>The main cause of the issues were many but for instance I can mention one of them
+<p>The main cause of the issues were many but for instance I can mention few of them;

 <strong>[Security]</strong>
 [CRuby] Vendored libxml2 is updated to address CVE-2022-2309, CVE-2022-40304, and CVE-2022-40303.
 See GHSA-2qc6-mcvw-92cw for more information.
 [CRuby] Vendored zlib is updated to address CVE-2022-37434.
 Nokogiri was not affected by this vulnerability, but this version of zlib was being flagged up by some vulnerability scanners which github file tracking algorithm acknowleged, see #2626 for more information.